 Mcphie, J. (2007) 'Global Citizenship - Incorporating environmental & ethical literacy into FE Colleges' Presented at University of Portsmouth, Portsmouth, Hants., 27 February

 Mcphie, J. (2017).
 The Accidental Death of Mr. Happy: A Post-Qualitative Rhizoanalysis of Mental Health and Wellbeing (Awarded 2017)

 Recent external roles

-PhD External Examiner, University of Central Lancashire, 2019
+PhD External Examiner for viva, University of Central Lancashire, 2019

 MSc by Research External Examiner, Edinburgh University, 2019

 Exeter College, Plymouth Marjon University - Foundation Degree in Applied Outdoor Adventure

 Middlesbrough College, Teeside University - FdA Adventure Sports Leadership

 Hugh Baird College, University of Central Lancashire (UCLan) – BA (Hons) Outdoor Leadership/BA (Hons) Outdoor Adventure Leadership (Event ID 2742)